-Modelon’s Electrification Library is a Modelica library for the design, analysis, and control of electrified systems.
+Modelon’s Electrification Library is a multi-physics Modelica library for the design, analysis, verification and control of electrified systems.
 The library is suitable for a wide variety of electrification applications including ground vehicles, aircraft, personal mobility, auxiliary power electric storage systems, and other complex engineered systems.

-- System design and virtual validation
+- System design validation

 - Thermal management

-- Software/controls verification and validation (MIL/SIL/HIL)
+- Software functions verification (MIL/SIL/HIL)

 Rimac’s Journey Towards Full Vehicle Simulation

-Rimac, a Croatian automotive technology powerhouse, needed a more efficient and flexible way to evaluation multi-physics powertrain systems.
+Rimac, a Croatian automotive technology powerhouse, needed a more efficient and flexible way to evaluate multi-physics powertrain systems.
 In this new case study, learn how Rimac used the Modelon Electrification Library to meet their electric powertrain, battery modeling, and full vehicle system simulation needs.

 Head of Control and Simulation at Rimac